VHS Revival sinks its teeth into Tom Holland’s devilish antidote to the slasher sub-genre

 It is this irony that makes us get so firmly behind the Vincent character.
 We can laugh at his flamboyant pretence.
 We can marvel at his physical cowardice and sham persona, but beneath it all we know this is a good man facing unprecedented odds, and as an audience we love nothing more than an underdog, especially those who begin without a heroic bone in their body.
 This isn’t Luke Skywalker and Darth Vader.
 This is a washed-up fraud facing an altogether real threat: a bona fide Nosferatu who prefers the comfort and convenience of suburbia to the faraway castle.
 This monster does not reside in a mythical land, he is right on Vincent’s doorstep, and our washed-up actor is the only one even half qualified to rectify that.
+A scary thought indeed.

-This was a refreshing diversion for a genre dominated by marquee killers and mindless frat house slaughter.
+This was a refreshing departure for a genre dominated by marquee killers and mindless frat house slaughter.
 Two decade’s of free love and self-discovery came crashing to an end when Reagan’s America rolled up its sleeves with a return to family values and the infamous War on Drugs, and a generation of skimpily-clad actors would pay the fictional price.
 Fright Night was an affront to such cynicism, returning to an era when horror was a fantastical nightmare, not a real-life atrocity waiting to happen, and it did so in a way that appealed to a generation who were unattuned to such flights of fancy.
 Ultimately, it made horror fun again.